-IPL photofacials use light to rejuvenate the skin without harming the surface of the skin.
-These treatments provide a non-invasive therapy that leads to healthier looking skin by erasing unwanted pigmentation, excessive redness, small broken blood vessels, and reducing pore size.
-The additional color in the skin (melanin in brown areas or blood cells in red areas) absorbs the light energy, which damages the structures and causes them to eventually be absorbed by the body.
-The IPL therapy can be used on any area of the body to erase the signs of sun damage.
+IPL treatments use light to rejuvenate the skin without harming its surface.
+They provide a non-invasive therapy that leads to healthier looking skin by reducing unwanted pigmentation, excessive redness, small broken blood vessels, and large pore size.
+The additional color in the skin (melanin in brown areas or blood cells in red areas) absorbs the light energy, which damages the structures and causes eventual absorption by the body.
+IPL therapy can be used on any area to reverse the signs of sun damage.

-We can give you more noticeable rejuvenation, in addition to significantly improving all the things IPL does, with UltraPulse MaxFX™ laser resurfacing treatments, which penetrate deeper into the skin.
-The MaxFX does involve recovery time.
-These various options are discussed during your personalized skin consult at Skin Spectrum.
+Our skilled providers can give you more noticeable rejuvenation, in addition to the benefits IPL offers, with Fotona MicroPeel laser resurfacing treatments, which penetrate deeper into the skin.
+Fotona MicroPeel does involve recovery time.
+These various options are presented during your personalized consultation at Skin Spectrum.

 IPL Before & After Photos

 View before-and-after pictures of real patients of [primary_doctors]